Process Documentation Examples + How-to Guide

 🎓 Related resource: The difference between policies and procedures.

-When to use this process documentation example
+When to use this process document

 We usually write SOPs in formal and regulated environments — such as healthcare, manufacturing or financial industries.